ripienaar/free-for-dev/README.md

   * [simplebackups.io](https://simplebackups.io/) — Backup automation service for servers and databases (MySQL, PostgreSQL, MongoDB) stored directly into cloud storage providers (AWS, DigitalOcean, Backblaze...).
 Provides free plan for 1 backup.
   * [SnapShooter](https://snapshooter.com/) — Backup solution for DigitalOcean, AWS, LightSail, Hetzner and Exoscale, with support for direct database, file system and application backups to s3 based storage.
 Provides a free plan with daily backups for one resource.
   * [Web.Dev](https://web.dev/measure/) — This is a free tool that allows you to see the performance of your website and improve the SEO to get higher rank list in search engines.

+This repo is a fork of is a fork of ripienaar/free-for-dev.
+For contributions I think it is best if you do it on the original repo.
+You can fo that by sending [Pull Requests](https://github.com/ripienaar/free-for-dev) to add more services or by remove ones whose offerings have changed or been retired.